sylvathle/FLARE/README.md

 # FLARE

-Code for Fluence-to-Dose calculation of ICRP145 shielded with an aluminium shell.
+Code for Fluence-to-Dose calculation of ICRP145 shielded with an aluminum shell.
 Includes ICRP145 re-exported to be simulated with/without the FLARE vest.

 Contact point: sylvain.blunier@gmail.com